 Before and during implementation of the programme, country teams will work closely with OEV to collect data that complements existing M&E needs, and to ensure adherence to the impact evaluation design throughout the programme.
+This involves ensuring the programme is targeted to the prespecified beneficiary group and the comparison group appropriately.

-Country teams will be responsible for liaising with data collection firms and supervising the baseline, mid-line, and end-line data collection.
+Country teams will also be responsible for liaising with data collection firms and supervising the baseline, mid-line, and end-line data collection.

-For OEV:
+For OFV: